Book Your AppointmentIf a free time slot is not available, please call: 020 7101 3377

 - Explain all findings during and after your ultrasound scan

-- Write an official scan report within 24 hrs, with related images included in the report
+- Write an official scan report after your scan or within 24 hrs, with appropriate images included in the report

 - Recommend a follow-up ultrasound scan if necessary

 - Offer GP or specialist referral and a Blood Test if needed

 - Hernia ultrasound scan includes a comprehensive evaluation of the groin, inguinal canal, anterior abdominal wall, or other suspected regions and adjacent structures to diagnose suspected hernia.

 - To identifiy the types of hernia;